-After specifying the ship positions, EFDC+ generates an independent 2D sub-grid behind each ship, as shown in Figure 3.3.
+After specifying the ship positions, the EFDC+ propeller wash module generates an independent 2D sub-grid behind each ship, as shown in Figure 3.3.
 The sub-grid points are used for the propeller wash computation for each ship, as described in the following steps.
-The modeler can define the sub-grid dimensions as a function of the propeller diameters (see details for the sub-grid configuration in Section 4.2).
+The modeler can define the sub-grid dimensions to be a function of the propeller diameters (see details in Section 4.2).